6egic/smart-contract-audit-in-practice/readme.md

 ## Risks
 This section should contain an explanation of the risks associated with covered smart contracts of the audit. <br>
-Make sure <b>EXPOSE</b> the consequences associated with writing any logic in certain way and why it's a risk.
+Make sure to <b>expose</b> the consequences associated with writing any logic in certain way and why it's a risk.

 ## Tests
-One of the less attractive things to do is testing, however it is very <b>IMPORTANT</b> and many projects rely too much on boiler code.
+One of the less funny things to do for many is creating testcases.
+However it is very <b>important</b> and many projects rely too much on boiler code.
 Make sure that tests has been conducted of the included smart contracts.
-If any tests are already present, make sure that those actually pass based on the functionality and are written properly. <br> If no tests are present, then <b>YOU</b> as an auditor should create a <b>FULL</b> test coverage section making sure <b>EVERY</b> box ticks out.
-When testing make sure <b>EMPHASIS</b> is placed upon tests <b>PASSING</b> and not failing, this is general best practices of unit testing.
+If any tests are already present, make sure that those actually pass based on the functionality and are written properly. <br> If no tests are present, then <b>you</b> as an auditor should create a <b>full</b> test coverage section making sure <b>every</b> box ticks out.
+When testing make sure <b>emphasis</b> is placed upon tests <b>passing</b> and not failing, this is general best practices of unit testing.

 ## Summary of contracts and conclusion